jknight/DotNet.Config/README.md

 DotNet.Config is a small and powerful configuration library for .NET originally inspired by Java's config.properties.

-This library provides a simple way to manage configuration settings in a name/value format text file and apply settings directly onto your class.
+This library provides a simple way to manage configuration settings in a name/value format text file.
+It applies configuration settings directly onto your class member variables..
-It uses a transparent convention over configuration approach: if you class has a member variable that matches the name of a setting, it will automatically apply the value to your class.
+It uses a transparent convention over configuration approach: if your class has a member variable that matches the name of a setting, it will automatically apply the value to your class.

-* For developers: it has the power to 'glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.
+* **For developers**: 'Glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.
-* For sys admins and non-technical end users: configuration settings are a breeze to edit in a simple ini-format text file.
+* **For sys admins and non-technical end users**: configuration settings are a breeze to edit in a simple ini-format text file.
 No more calls over botched app/web.config files.

 ## Features